2 Apr - 3 Apr 2019, Novotel Düsseldorf City West/Germany

 Korea Institute of Science and Technology Europe, Germany

 Marie-Léonie Bohlen is an environmental chemist and (eco)toxicologist with expertise in chemical safety and (eco)toxicological risk assessment.
-From 2014 to 2018, she was a research associate at Forschungs- und Beratungsinstitut Gefahrstoffe (FoBiG), where she worked in the fields of regulatory (eco)toxicology.
+From 2014 to 2018, she was a scientific staff member at Forschungs- und Beratungsinstitut Gefahrstoffe (FoBiG), where she worked in the field of regulatory (eco)toxicology.
 Since 2018 she is a researcher at the Environmental Safety Group of KIST Europe Forschungsgesellschaft, which is the European branch of the Korea Institute of Science and Technology for chemical regulatory compliance.mehrweniger

 Flore Cognat is a Legal Consultant in the competition, regulatory and trade department of Fieldfisher, a law firm in Brussels.
 Her focus is on regulatory matters involving biocides and chemicals.
 Previously, she worked for the European Chemical Industry Council (CEFIC) for five years and was leading different biocide policy groups and consortia and providing support, information and advice on implementation of biocide and chemical regulations.
 Before this, she worked for several years in a regulatory consultancy in Brussels advising industry on compliance with EU and French environmental and health regulatory legislation.mehrweniger